fusion809/awesome-tool-bar/README.md

-# Main Tool Bar package
+# Atom with cool package in a toolbar

 Simple tool bar using [tool-bar](https://atom.io/packages/tool-bar) package.